Frequently Asked Questions

 What resolution will be the best for slide?

-Minimum for great quality is 1200x1800 pixels.
+Minimum for good quality is 1200x1800 pixels.
 That’s a 4x6@ 300 dpi.
+Optimum Quality is 4,096 x 2731.

 What kind of image formats can you make slides from?

-We can image slides from many formats such as PPT (Power Point), JPEG, BMP, TIFF,
+We can image slides from many formats such as PPT (Power Point),

-PSD, PDF etc.
+JPEG, BMP, TIFF, PSD, PDF etc.

 Can I send other than JPEG file via internet?

-Yes or No.
+Yes and No.

 TIFF, BMP, PSD are very large files, therefor it takes a lot longer to upload one image.
-We
+We recommend to send JPEG files for quick internet transfer.
+You can send PPT (Power Point) and PDF files through our powerpoint center.

 What is the different between JPEG and TIFF format?